vigetlabs/microcosm/README.md

 }
 ```

-Each Store instance manages a subset of a global state object owned by an
+Each store manages a subset of a global state object owned by an
 individual Microcosm instance.
-By returning a new state object within responses
+By returning a new state object within
-to actions, they modify state.
+responses to actions, they modify state.

-Microcosm will use `getInitialState` to produce the initial value for the subset
+Microcosm will use `getInitialState` to produce the initial value for
-a store manages.
+the subset a store manages.

 Unlike actions, stores must be registered with the system.
+There are
-There are two reason for this.
-First: to tell Microcosm what Stores should be responsible for managing state.
-Second: to dictate the priority of dispatcher multicasting (similar to `waitFor` in the standard Flux dispatcher)
+two reason for this.
+First: to tell Microcosm what Stores should be
+responsible for managing state.
+Second: to dictate the priority of
+dispatcher multicasting (similar to `waitFor` in the standard Flux
+dispatcher)

 ```javascript
 class App extends Microcosm {